thechiragvaishnav-dotcom/UFW-Firewall-Configuration/README.md

     ![](images/image48.png)
 - **Verify with an External Port Scan:** After applying your rules, use a tool like <code>nmap</code> from an external machine to confirm the server’s state.
 This check verifies that ports you intend to be open are accessible and ports you intend to be closed are not.
-  - <code># This command checks the state of ports 22, 80, and 443 from an external machine nmap -p 22,80,443 your_server_ip</code>
+  - This command checks the state of ports 22, 80, and 443 from an external machine
+    - <code>nmap -p 22,80,443 your_server_ip</code>

 The output should show <code>open</code> for allowed ports and <code>closed</code> or <code>filtered</code> for blocked ports, matching your expectations.